Jonesyboy07/dlns-stats-site/data/update.md

 - Fixed the search bar being cut off ( can still use /search page as intended)
 - Nicer padding on the buttons ( base.html seen on all screens)

+20:11 PM - Fixed the installer, didnt put it in the right directory ( placed one folder to high )

 ## Old Updates

 ### September 29, 2025 - OneLane Mod Installer!